noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.md

 # solidity

-- language used to develop smart contracts in the Ethereum platform
+- strongly typed language used to develop smart contracts in the Ethereum platform

 ## links